 Notify the Consultant when reinforcing is ready for inspection and allow sufficient time for inspection (a minimum of 48 hours) prior to placing concrete.

-Clean reinforcing bars of loose rust, mill scale, dried cement paste, mud, oil, or other coatings that will affect adhesion in accordance with CSA A23.1-14, Clause 6.1.6 [Consultant to verify] - Surface Conditions of Reinforcement, prior to placing concrete.
+Clean reinforcing bars of loose rust, mill scale, dried cement paste, mud, oil, or other coatings that will affect adhesion in accordance with CSA A23.1-19, Clause 6.1.6 - Surface Conditions of Reinforcement, prior to placing concrete.

 Field Bending